 What If I Already Have The Information I Need And Just Need Some Advice?

 If you already know quite a bit and are pretty sure that this might be a good option for you, we have you covered too.

-Scrolls to the top of the screen and hit 'free assessment' - you can then take our 90 second reverse mortgage assessment and you will get your own dedicated professional to look at your details and advise you if this is the right financial option for you.
+We offer a free 90 second reverse mortgage assessment where a dedicated mortgage professional and Chartered Accountant will look at your details and advise you if this is the right loan for you.
 As the name suggests, it only takes 90 seconds of your time.

 Who Are You?

 I am a licensed mortgage agent with Dominion Lending Centres Edge Financial – FSCO License #10710.
 I am also a certified Chartered Accountant.

 Our mortgage brokerage is independently owned and operated – this means that you get independent, objective and professional advice on all of your mortgage and other financial needs.
 We don’t work for any bank or lender – you are our client.

 We are also affiliated with Dominion Lending Centres – the number one company in Canada for any kind of mortgage.

 You can check out our sister site - GTA Mortgage Pros.